Volkswagen e-Golf range calculator

 “The optional heat pump is an energy-efficient alternative for the winter, which uses the ambient air and waste heat from the electrical drive components to provide warmth.
 This can lead to energy savings of up to 50% compared to an electrical heating system.
 This in turn has a positive effect on fuel range.”

 Summing up, now that you know that heat pumps are important, even at -10º C, you know that this is something that every electric car should have, especially when used at colder climates.
 Furthermore, if you live in Europe and find difficult to order a Opel Ampera-e, you should wait for the Hyundai Kona Electric.
-For plenty of reasons, it’ll be a comparable but much better electric car as I mentioned in a previous article.
+For plenty of reasons, it’ll be a comparable but much better electric car.